elgatosf/streamdeck/README.md

 #### 🔗 Client

-The `streamDeck.client` acts as the main bridge between your plug-in, and the Stream Deck.
+The `streamDeck.client` acts as the main bridge between your plugin, and the Stream Deck.
 The client provides event listeners for receiving events from Stream Deck e.g. when an action appears, and functions for sending request to the Stream Deck e.g. updating settings.

 ```typescript
 import * as streamDeck from "@elgato/streamdeck";